KNIME logo

 Data interpretation occurs when business executives use the visualized social media data to refine customer service strategies and enhance overall customer satisfaction.
 They do this by focusing on areas with negative customer sentiment.

-Why is the Data Lifecycle Helpful?
+Why is the data lifecycle helpful?

 Understanding the data lifecycle and the data lifecycle management (DLM) process is essential to organizations for several reasons: